-- No one to one lessons, groups only (with the exception of 1:1 Peripatetic music lessons but these must be approved by the Trust Music Service Manager, SLT within the schools where the student attends and parental permission must be sought).
-Where possible, a parent/carer must be present for pupils under the age of 18. - All tuition will take place on Microsoft 'Teams'/Google Classrooms or other approved providers which must be agreed by the IT Director W Ottewell: contact via email w.ottewell@ololcatholicmat.co.uk - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class will be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day.

-- Language must be professional and appropriate, including any family members in the background. - Staff should record, the length, time, date and attendance of any sessions held.
-If parents have any concerns about on-line lessons they should contact: Christine Reilly, headteacher@st-margaretclitherow.nottingham.sch.uk or Moira dales (Trust Safeguarding Lead m.dales@ololcatholicmat.co.uk)
+- One to one and group lessons can take place and must follow Trust protocols. - Where possible, a parent/carer must be present for pupils under the age of 18. - All tuition will take place on Microsoft 'Teams'/Google Classrooms or other approved providers which must be agreed by the IT Director W Ottewell: contact via email w.ottewell@ololcatholicmat.co.uk - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class will be recorded so that if any issues were to arise, the video can be reviewed; these are not to be used for monitoring purposes. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff should record, the length, time, date and attendance of any sessions held.
+If staff or parents have any concerns about on-line lessons they should contact the school's DSL in the first instance or Moira Dales (Trust Safeguarding Lead m.dales@ololcatholicmat.co.uk)